threadi/wp-personio-integration-light/readme.txt

 * Optimized handling of Blocks for Block Editor
 * Optimized handling for transients in backend
 * Optimized error handling for JS-errors in backend
+* Hide more third party plugin actions for positions
 * Re-Import now also possible without jQuery in backend
 * Position details in Block Single and Details are now loaded dynamically
 * Use main settings as defaults in classic widgets